• Skip to primary navigation

 Are you ready to discover your talents?

 I just celebrated my second anniversary of saying goodbye to corporate America.
-As I prepare to do my 2012 income taxes, this will be the first time in over 40 years where I did not receive a single paycheck in a calendar year.
+As I prepare to do my 2012 income taxes, this will be the first time in over 40 years that I did not receive a single paycheck in a calendar year.

 I am discovering my talents and focusing on developing new skills that complement my talents.